 Wondering where to stay in Tuscany?
 Check out Monteverdi Tuscany a luxury boutique hotel centrally located between Rome and Florence, that offers stunning panoramic views of the Val d’Orcia.

 *This post contains affiliate links and we may earn a commission, at no extra cost to you.

 The quintessentially ‘Italian’ landscapes are the Tuscany landscapes.
 They comprise gentle rolling hills, sunflowers fields, and vineyards stretching as far as the eye can see.
 Small hamlets, lone houses, and churches dot the fields, and the cypress tree-lined narrow country roads lead to the quaint hilltop towns.

-By the way, the best places to see these landscapes are in the Chianti region (between Florence and Siena)—and for the best shots pick a summer or spring time, blessed with the great weather of the central Apennine Peninsula.
-Warm afternoon light will bring out the best colours and shadows.
+Tuscany is where the pastoral and urban landscapes meet to form the perfect blend — and they are a photographer’s dream.
+The most attractive-looking landscapes are in the Chianti region (between Florence and Siena).
+For the best light conditions for your photography, pick summer or springtime, blessed with the great weather of the central Apennine Peninsula.
+Warm afternoon light will bring out the best colors and shadows.

-At the forefront of them is the Uffizi in Florence, as one of the most revered museums in the world.
+Tuscany is the birthplace of the Italian Renaissance and home to dozens of museums filled with the world’s most precious art.
+At the forefront of them is the Uffizi Gallery in Florence, one of the most revered museums in the world.
 Originally built to house administrative and judiciary offices of the city, the gallery is filled with masterpieces by great Italian heavyweight artists such as Michelangelo, Raphael and Botticelli, and many others.

 Siena is one of Italy’s best medieval city experiences.
 It’s a town frozen in an architectural time warp.